Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders

-where $\lambda_{pathway}$ denotes the penalty strength of the weight decay applied to the off-diagonal blocks, and $\|B_{i,j}\|_1$ denotes the L1 norm of some block $B_{i,j}$.
-The pathway separation loss is not applied to the final output layer of the network.
-Instead, weight normalization \citep{salimans2016weight} is applied to the output layer at each step for training stability.
+where $\|B_{i,j}\|_1$ denotes the L1 norm of some block $B_{i,j}$.
+The sparse mixing loss is not applied to the final output layer of the network.
 In our standard formulation, the scalar $\alpha$ is an additional term equal to the reciprocal of the number of elements in each block $B_{i,j}$.
-However, for our experiments with PPG and ECG signals, another scaling scheme that assigns different penalties depending on each block's position is devised in consideration of the highly non-linear relationships between sources in PPG or ECG signals, as is seen in \autoref{eq: alpha 2}.
-The role of the proposed \emph{pathway separation loss} is illustrated in \autoref{fig: separation loss}.
-For the weight matrix $W$, the brighter squares represent weights further from zero and darker squares represent weights closer to zero.
-In the input and output vectors, $v_{\text{in}}$ and $v_{\text{out}}$, the colors represent the different encoding spaces.
-In \autoref{fig: unmixed sep}, no mixing occurs between the encoding spaces because the off-diagonal blocks are exactly zero.
-In \autoref{fig: mixed sep}, some mixing between the encoding spaces due to the presence of weights larger than zero in the off-diagonal blocks.
-The mixing of information across encoding spaces is visualized as the mixing of the colors that correspond to each encoding.
+However, for our experiments with PPG and ECG signals, another scaling scheme that assigns different penalties depending on each block's position is devised in consideration of the linear and non-linear relationships between different sources in PPG or ECG signals, as is seen in \autoref{eq: alpha 2}.
+The role of the proposed \emph{sparse mixing loss} is illustrated in \autoref{fig: separation loss}.
+For the weight matrix $W$, the smallest squares have a value of one if they are white and a value of zero if they are black.
+In the input and output vectors, $v_{\text{in}}$ and $v_{\text{out}}$, the red, green, and blue colors represent three separate source encodings or mappings.
+In the case that all off-diagonal weights are exactly zero as illustrated by \autoref{fig: unmixed sep}, no mixing occurs between the source encodings until the output layer (a convolutional layer with a kernel size of 1) of the network meaning that the signals are linearly mixed with the possibility of one non-linearity at the output\footnote{For our experiments a sigmoid function is applied to the output for training with the binary cross entropy loss.
+If the triangles \& circles mixtures did not include a distortion kernel after the sigmoid, the described scenario would be a valid solution.}.
+However, for non-linearly mixed signals, off-diagonal blocks in each layer are expected to have at least some non-zero values as illustrated in \autoref{fig: mixed sep}.